 3. Segment-Level Differences

 Price sensitivity varies by consumer segment.
-Health-forward consumers may tolerate a premium for organic certification that mainstream shoppers won’t.
+Health-forward consumers may tolerate a premium for organic certification that mainstream shoppers won’t — a dynamic we see consistently in emerging food trend categories.
 Parents buying snack bars for kids may be more price-sensitive than adults buying for themselves.
-Synthetic consumer experiments can break results down by demographic, attitudinal, and behavioural segments — revealing whether your pricing strategy should vary by channel or audience.
+AI shopper experiments can break results down by demographic, attitudinal, and behavioural segments — revealing whether your pricing strategy should vary by channel or audience.

 4. Competitive Vulnerability